The lifetime of micron scale topological chiral magnetic states with atomic resolution: Benchmark

 For benchmark we consider three systems of increasing size up to million of atoms.
 The first two systems are 2D structures on a square lattice with free boundary conditions \textbf{[2F]} and periodic boundary conditions \textbf{[2P]}.
 The third system is a 3D system with a simple cubic structure, periodic boundary conditions in the x-y plane, free boundary conditions along the z, and an increasing number of layers in the z direction \textbf{[3D]}.

-System \textbf{[2F]} is a square lattice of the size $N\times M$ with free boundary conditions.
-The sizes $N$ and $M$ are slightly different, exact sizes are given in Table \ref{tb:sizes2}.
+System \textbf{[2F]} is a square lattice of the size $W\times W'$ with free boundary conditions.
+The sizes $W$ and $W'$ are slightly different, exact sizes are shown in Table \ref{tb:sizes2}; the largest system has $10^6$ atoms or $2\cdot 10^6$ degrees of freedom.
 The system parameters for the lattice $30\times31$ are chosen as follows:

-The parameters for larger lattices $N\times M$ are chosen to preserve energies and relative size of the skyrmions:
+The parameters for larger lattices $W\times W'$ are chosen to preserve energies and relative size of the Sks:

-The processes of annihilation and generation of skyrmions are considered.
-Three states are taken into account: skyrmion state (Sk), ferromagnetic state (FM) and transition state (TS), corresponding to decay within the domain (TS).
-The Sk and TS states are shown in the figure \ref{fig:bench} (a).
+The processes of annihilation and generation of Sks are considered.
+Three states are taken into account: Sk, UMS and TS, corresponding to decay within the domain.
+The Sk state and TS are shown in Fig. \ref{fig:bench2}.

 Second benchmark \textbf{[2P]} is the same system as \textbf{[2F]} but with periodic boundary conditions.
-The same skyrmion annihilation and nucleation processes are considered, with the same states as in the Fig. \ref{fig:bench} (a) except that there is no twist of magnetic moments on the boundary (not shown in Fig. \ref{fig:bench}).
+The same Sk annihilation and nucleation processes are considered, with the same states as in Fig. \ref{fig:bench2} except that there is no twist of magnetic moments on the boundary (not shown in Fig. \ref{fig:bench2}).
 In the case of [2P], the Hessian matrix is not strictly tridiagonal, but contains corners, and a different formula for BRDm need be used.
-The FM state is periodic, which allows the FT method to be applied.
+The UMS state is periodic, which allows the FT method to be applied.
 In a continuous periodic model, all states can be translated preserving energy, hence, the Hessian of energy has zero modes for nonuniform states.
 Continuous zero modes become quasi-zero modes for discrete Hessians.
-Quasi-zero modes tend to zero as the system density tends to zero (in the $N\to\infty$ test), therefore for sufficiently large systems HTST theory is not applicable, and special care should be taken to estimate the value of the mode.
-In the benchmark \textbf{[2P]} skyrmionic state has two quasi-zero modes, therefore we omit Sk state in the benchmark to avoid zero-modes estimation, which will be described elsewhere.
+Quasi-zero modes tend to zero as the system density tends to zero (in the $W\to\infty$ test), therefore for sufficiently large systems HTST theory is not applicable, and special care should be taken to estimate the value of the mode.
+In the benchmark \textbf{[2P]} Sk state has two quasi-zero modes, therefore we omit Sk state in the benchmark to avoid zero-modes estimation, which will be described elsewhere.
 Transition state however is only fewer times large than lattice constant, hence TS has no zero-modes due to lattice effects.